 Aging adults often take multiple medications, and you may need to learn about the medicines your loved one currently takes.
 Ask your loved one to provide you with a list of all his or her medications, including supplements.
 If your loved one is unable to do so, you may be able to check his or her medication storage area.

 Hiring a professional caregiver is one of the best ways to ensure your senior loved one takes medications as prescribed.
-In Roseville, senior home care providers can benefit aging adults in a variety of ways.
+In Roseville, home care providers can benefit aging adults in a variety of ways.
 From cooking nutritious meals to offering timely medication reminders, the dedicated caregivers at Home Care Assistance are available to help your elderly loved one 24 hours a day, 7 days a week.

 Create a Schedule